 Frank da Cruz, June 2014

-Imagine a time when millions of people were out work and the government, recognizing that Wall Street and the big banks and corporations were the problem and not the solution, took the initiative and did what the private sector would not do: create jobs for the unemployed: building roads, highways, bridges, tunnels, dams, power grids, airports, municipal buildings, libraries, post offices, schools, colleges, stadiums, parks, playgrounds, recreation centers, swimming pools, bathhouses, beaches; planting trees; writing, painting, sculping, performing... a legacy that we enjoy and depend upon to this day without knowing how it all came to be.
+Imagine a time when millions of people were out of work and the government, recognizing that Wall Street and the big banks and corporations were the problem and not the solution, took the initiative and did what the private sector would not do and created jobs for the unemployed: building roads, highways, bridges, tunnels, dams, power houses, reservoirs, water filtration plants, power grids, airports, sewage treatment plants, municipal buildings, libraries, post offices, public housing, schools, colleges, universities, dormitories, athletic fields, stadiums, auditoriums, coliseums, memorials, museums, clinics, hospitals, laboratories, sanitariums, community centers, markets, zoos, parks, playgrounds, recreation centers, swimming pools, bathhouses, beaches, ports, piers, wharves, lighthouses, warehouses, grain elevators, hotels...
+Even the United State Mint at San Francisco, the gold depository at Fort Knox, and the Washington DC Mall: a legacy that we enjoy and depend upon to this day without knowing how it all came to be.
 It was called the New Deal and it was happening all over the United States on a scale inconceivable today.
 This page shows only a few of the New Deal projects in just one part of one city: Bronx, New York.
 What you see here is the living legacy of a government that put economic justice and the public good before corporate interests.
 The same thing is possible today, yet unthinkable.
 Why?
 And what, therefore, will be the legacy of our generation?

 The Introduction to The Bronx It Was Only Yesterday 1925-1965 by Lloyd Ultan and Gary Hermalyn (Bronx County Historical Society, 1992) includes this passage: